|+ Tone Generation

 The next octave (tone b) again vibrates two times as fast (third

-corresponds to the tone f with an enharmonic frequency of 174.6 Hz.
-In
+the tone f with an enharmonic frequency of 174.6 Hz.
+In the next octave

-the next octave until b1 (fourth triangle) there are already three
+until b1 (fourth triangle) there are already three overtones.
+Thus, the

 Table 1 shows how the tones of the natural harmonic scale (marked dark grey) fit into the normal (enharmonic) scale.
 This is a concise overview of the tones available for playing melodies.
 A more detailed overview of the specific scales of all tuned jew's harps is given in the overtone table (with explanations, pdf, 68 KB).